clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 Open the “Chromatograms” folder.
 The sequencing facility will send you three files for each sample, namely a **.ab1**, **.pdf**, and **.txt** file.
-The sequences here are *Dactylopius opuntiae* and *D. tomentosus* 12S rRNA sequences.
+The data here are *Dactylopius opuntiae* and *D. tomentosus* 12S rRNA sequences.
 For a quick ID, you can copy the FASTA sequence in the .txt file, and paste it into the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) search engine.
 It will show you what the top matches are relative to what is available on the GenBank database.